alexasheldon/cs4701-ai-proj/README.md

 xcode-select --install
 ```
 ### 3. Install Miniforge (how we set up conda)
 Make sure you download the correct one for your architecture.
-You can also go to [release page](https://github.com/conda-forge/miniforge/releases) if you have a different architecture (notably not Mac) to get one that matches with your computer.
+You can also go to the [release page](https://github.com/conda-forge/miniforge/releases) if you have a different architecture (notably not Mac) to get one that matches with your computer.
 Make sure you both download and run it to be able to make sure of it.
 ```bash
 uname -m